tuhdo/os01/README.md

 use [Lyx editor](https://www.lyx.org) to edit it, or any editor that can understand Latex.

-The book is in development, so please bare with me if the English irritates you.
+The book is in development, so please bear with me if the English irritates you.
 I really appreciate it.

 # Got questions?